olepoeschl/NQueensFAF/README.md

 [Latest Nightly Build](https://github.com/olepoeschl/NQueensFAF/releases/tag/nightly)<br>
 For more releases visit the "Releases" section. <br>

+# News
+We are excited to announce that we have succesfully verified the number of solutions for the 26-Queens problem. <br> The computation was performed using 3 GPUs (2x3070, 1x3060ti) and it took slightly more than 3 weeks to finish. <br>
+27 - Here we come! <br>

 # Current Benchmarks
 During the time we have spent developing this program, we have been able to continuously expand our available hardware.
 Especially the newer graphics cards show the potential of our program.